Cpu0 ELF linker

 Let’s run the static linker first and explain it next.

-File printf-stdarg.c [7] come from internet download which is GPL2 license.
-GPL2 is more restricted than LLVM license.
+File printf-stdarg.c [7] comes from an internet download and is under the GPL2 license.
+GPL2 is more restrictive than the LLVM license.

 exlbt/input/printf-stdarg-1.c